The Garden That

 "Yes.
 More than anything."

-But something had changed.
 Overnight, it had grown another inch.
-Two new leaves had appeared — larger than the first, and darker, and steadier in the wind.
-And at the very tip of the shoot, so small you would miss it unless you were looking, there was the faintest beginning of a bud.
+Two new leaves appeared — larger and darker.
+At its tip, the faintest beginning of a bud.

 And it was content to wait and see.